 Is there a time commitment for volunteering?

-We need our volunteers to commit to at least one shift of three or four hours each week for six months.
+We need our volunteers to commit to at least one shift of three or four hours each week for one year.

 Does it cost anything to volunteer?